How to Bulk Create Multiple Posts At Once

 }

-- As you can see, nothing fancy here, I am just using WordPress HTTP API to make a request to Open AI API and to process the result from there.
+• As you can see, there is nothing fancy here, I am just using the WordPress HTTP API to make a request to the Open AI API and to process the result from there.

-probably is waiting for improvement, because I just made some quick formatting in order to convert the Open AI response into an array of titles what we can use aswp_insert_post()
+• The code on lines 31-43 probably is waiting for improvement because I just made some quick formatting to convert the Open AI response into an array of titles that we can use as wp_insert_post() argument.

 Misha Rudrastyh